mattbrictson/airbrussh/README.md

 ## History

-Airbrussh started life as custom logging code within the [capistrano-fiftyfive][] collection of opinionated Capistrano recipes.
+Airbrussh started life as custom logging code within the [capistrano-mb][] collection of opinionated Capistrano recipes.
 In February 2015, the logging code was refactored into a standalone gem with its own configuration and documentation, and renamed `airbrussh`.
 Now anyone can using SSHKit or Capistrano can safely plug it into their projects!

 ## Roadmap